Home office in transition: Current studies and their significance for the working world

 Ein Mann arbeitet an seinem Home Office Schreibtisch.

-So what options do employers have to make “back-to-office” attractive and revitalize offices?
+What options do employers have to make "back-to-office" attractive and increase office occupancy?

-First of all, we have to get rid of the idea that every employee is in the office every day.
-And that doesn't just mean working from home: Employees are potentially absent simply because of vacation, illness, continuing education, external appointments and other reasons.
-Companies should therefore primarily think about efficiently equipping their buildings and secondarily about the opportunity to liven up these efficiently designed spaces.
+First, we need to let go of the idea that every employee is in the office every day.
+And this doesn't just refer to working from home: employees are potentially absent due to holidays, sick leave, training, external appointments, and other reasons.
+Therefore, companies should primarily focus on efficiently utilizing their buildings and secondarily on the possibility of bringing these efficiently designed spaces to life and increasing office occupancy.

-A good way to fully utilize the office despite the option of hybrid work is to introduce a Desk sharing software.
-According to this principle, 40-70% of jobs can cover the entire team.
+A good way to fully utilize the office, despite the option of hybrid work, is to introduce a Desk Sharing Software.
+Based on this principle, the entire team can be accommodated with 40-70% of the workstations.

-For companies that have not yet offered a home office, this can be a start, for example, to enable one day a week.
-For those companies that mobile work have established it as an integral part of corporate culture, it eases the workplace situation enormously.
+For companies that have not yet offered home office, this can be a start, for example, to allow one day per week.
+For those companies that have mobile working as an integral part of the company culture established, it significantly eases the workspace situation.

-This would mean significant cost savings thanks to space reduction and at the same time the”Return to Office” Encourage planning, without coercion.
+This would mean significant cost savings thanks to space reduction and at the same time promote the "Return to Office" planning, entirely without coercion.

-The importance of working from home for the company's public image
+The importance of home office for the company's external image and office occupancy

-A fatal fallacy to fully utilize the office again would be to ban the home office and introduce a permanent office obligation.
-From a purely legal point of view, this can of course be done, but involves risks and dangers for the employer.
-Because according to another Ifo Institute Study from May 2025, every fifth job posting in Germany includes the opportunity to work from home.
-Employees want the flexibility to combine office hours and home office.
-Desk sharing offers the ideal solution for both facts: an attractive corporate image and cost savings through efficiently used work spaces.
+A fatal misconception for fully utilizing the office again would be to ban home office and introduce a permanent office presence requirement.
+Legally, this is certainly possible, but it carries risks and dangers for the employer.
+Because according to another ifo Institute study from May 2025, one in five job advertisements in Germany includes the option for remote work.
+Employees desire the flexibility to combine office hours and working from home.
+Desk sharing offers the ideal solution for both these aspects: an attractive company image and cost savings through efficiently utilized workspaces.

-The geographical significance of home office offers and the opportunities in the city and in the countryside
+The geographical significance of remote work offerings and the opportunities in urban and rural areas

 Eine Frau sitzt mit ihrem Laptop auf dem Schoß auf ihrem Sofa und macht Homeoffice.

-A look at the latest evaluations of New Work SE/XING shows: The demand for home offices is not only generational, but also varies from region to region.
-In particular, large cities with a high density of tech, consulting or creative industries, such as Berlin, Munich, Hamburg and Cologne, have the highest proportion of job advertisements with remote options.
-Competition for talent is particularly fierce there, which is why many companies specifically use home office as a strategic advantage in hiring.
+The demand for remote work is not only generation-dependent but also varies significantly by region.
+Particularly large cities with a high density of tech, consulting, or creative industries, such as Berlin, Munich, Hamburg, and Cologne, show the highest proportion of job advertisements with remote options.
+Competition for talent is particularly fierce there, which is why many companies strategically use remote work as an advantage in hiring.

-At the same time, figures from the Ifo Institute and ZEW show that German companies rely on working from home above average compared to other countries.
-According to Ifo, employees in Germany work from home more often than employees in many other European countries.
-And plan despite discussions about office presence according to ZEW Only a few companies have made a complete departure from home office.
-On the contrary: most stick with hybrid models or expand it further.
+At the same time, figures from the ifo Institute and ZEW show that German companies rely on remote work more than average compared to international counterparts.
+According to ifo, employees in Germany work remotely more often than workers in many other European countries.
+And despite discussions about office presence for higher office utilization, plan according to ZEW only a few companies a complete departure from remote work.
+On the contrary: most are sticking with hybrid models or are further expanding them.

-For companies, this means that anyone who competes regionally for skilled workers can hardly avoid remote and hybrid options.
-Home office is no longer a “nice-to-have” but an expected basis for remaining attractive in metropolitan areas.
-The advantage that competent employees who live in rural regions can be recruited is also not negligible.
+For companies, this means: those competing regionally for skilled workers can hardly avoid remote and hybrid options.
+Remote work is no longer a "nice-to-have" but an expected foundation for remaining attractive in metropolitan areas.
+Also not to be overlooked is the advantage that skilled employees living in rural areas can be recruited.

-Desk sharing concepts and flexible use of space enable employers to optimally meet these new regional and demographic needs without creating expensive empty spaces.
-The combination of location-independent work and intelligently managed workplaces in the office strengthens competitiveness.
+Desk sharing concepts and flexible space utilization enable employers to optimally meet these new regional and demographic needs without creating expensive vacant spaces.
+The combination of location-independent work and intelligently managed office workspaces strengthens competitiveness.
 Regardless of whether the employer's location is urban or rural.

-All recent studies, from Ifo, ZEW, Haufe “New Work Barometer” to XING, show a clear picture: Home office is here to stay.
-Employees expect flexibility, employers benefit from greater attractiveness, a larger talent pool and more efficient office space.
+All current studies, from ifo, ZEW, Haufe's "New Work Barometer" to XING, paint a clear picture: Remote work is here to stay.
+Employees expect flexibility, and employers benefit from increased attractiveness, a larger talent pool, and more efficient office spaces.

-Instead of making attendance a new dogma, companies should focus on designing offices consciously and not filling them up convulsively.
-An intelligent mix of home office and modern office workplaces creates an environment that increases both productivity and satisfaction.
+Instead of making mandatory office presence a new dogma, companies should focus on intentionally designing offices rather than desperately trying to fill them.
+An intelligent mix of remote work and modern office workspaces creates an environment that boosts both productivity and satisfaction.

-With solutions such as Desk Booking Tools space can be used as needed, costs reduced and employees can be offered more independence and autonomy at the same time.
-In this way, the office is once again a place where teams like to meet, not because they have to, but because it creates added value.
+With solutions like desk booking tools spaces can be utilized as needed, costs reduced, and employees simultaneously offered more independence and autonomy.
+This way, the office once again becomes a place where teams enjoy meeting, not because they have to, but because it adds value.

-Companies that understand and react to the spirit of the times secure a long-term advantage in employer branding, economical space costs and a modern work culture that attracts and retains talent.
-Working from home is not a disruptive factor, but a decisive success factor for the future of work and the long-term attractiveness of the employer.
+Companies that understand and respond to the zeitgeist secure a long-term advantage in employer branding, economical space costs, and a modern work culture

 Last updated: